Supporting Your Student Month-by-Month

 • Has your student completed any last minute housing information?

-• Has your student completed the program "MyStudentBody" online?
+• Has your student completed their required alcohol, drug, and healthy relationship online training modules through the SafeColleges platform?
 This will need to be completed prior to move-in.

 • Does your student have their Student ID?
 (If not, they can pick it up at Physical Plant when you arrive on campus on move-in day.)